tonypdmtr/68hc08/asm8.md

 ================================================================================

--   Expressions are evaluated in the order they are written (left to right).
+-   Expressions are evaluated in the order they are written: left to right.
-    All operators have equal precedence.
+    **All operators have equal precedence.**  Many other assemblers behave the same in this respect.
+Although at first this may seem like a nuisance, in practice _for assembly language coding in particular_ it turns out that _in most cases_ this allows for less complex, easier to read expressions, and it also makes it easier to use with macro parameters.
+    For example, instead of `lda {~1~}*2,x` one simply writes `lda ~1~*2,x` as `~1~` is already known to evaluate correctly regardless of the operators used in a possible expression inside `~1~`, such as `OffsetB-OffsetA`.
+    Care is needed when porting code from other assemblers that don't use left- to-right operator precedence to transform all expressions, accordingly.
+    This should be straight forward in most cases.
+You can use `{ ... }` to change the default precedence, such as `{1+2}*{3+4}`.
+The only limitation is no forward references are allowed.

--   Avoid inserting spaces between values and operators (unless using -SP+ switch and ; comments).
+-   Avoid inserting spaces between values and operators (unless using `-SP+` command-line switch or the `#SpacesOn` directive together with `;` beginning comments).
+Otherwise, the expression will evaluate until the first space encounted and you will get unexpected results.

 |Operator|Description|
 |:------:|:--------------------------------------------------------------------|